SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 ![Image4a](media/image3b.png)

 - We then proceed in VS to test Basic Query Operations on Keyspaces and Tables created in the earlier steps.
 Finally, we perform a filter operation against weather.data table using a simple filter from a Compound Primary Key which retrieves us a result.
-You can map the different RU consumption per operation that you do as you go along.
+You can map different RU consumptions per operation that you perform as you go along.

 ![Image5](media/image10a.png)